Resize Images

 .

-Keep in mind that the resulting size may differ from the given arguments, because the aspect ratio will be maintained preferably.
+Note that the resulting size may differ from the given arguments, as the aspect ratio is preferably preserved.

 Name | Type | Description |